Alan-Rusty24/hello-world/README.md

 Learning about GitHub

 =====================
-This is my first attempt to look into github and learn about it's usefull and how to use it.
+This is my first attempt to look into github and learn about it's usefullness and how to use it.